Lent in Malta: Easter Sunday

+Statue of the Risen Christ in Qormi, Malta on Easter Sunday.

 The scene changes dramatically on Easter morning, with the triumphal Resurrection of the Lord being traditionally celebrated with a morning procession with the statue of the Risen Christ (L-Irxoxt) which is carried shoulder high by parishioners.
 The statue bearers run with the statue through the main streets of the village to the applause of the crowds.
 Throughout the procession people throw paper confetti from windows and balconies, adding to the joyous atmosphere of the day.
 In contrast to the sombre and solemn Good Friday processions, on Easter Sunday, brass bands play joyous tunes all along the procession.
 Children too enjoy, thanks to gifts of Easter Eggs (Bajd tal-Għid) and traditional 'figolla', usually a pastry figure of a lamb or fish which are carried with them and hold out to be blessed by the Risen Christ as the statue makes its way past them.
 Whilst a good number of localities hold these processions, the most popular with locals are those held in the Three Cities: Birgu, Senglea and most notablely Cospicua.